pierrebai/dak/any_op/Readme.md

    };
    ```

-Later on, in the template implementation, the variadic type arguments
+Afterward, in the template implementation, the variadic type arguments
-can be used in the code with the ellipsis.
-For example, the variadic
+can be used with the ellipsis.
+For example, we could add a function to
-template above could have a function that receives arguments of the
+the variadic template that receives arguments of the corresponding types
-corresponding types and pass these values into a call to another
-function, like this:
+and pass these values into a call to another function, like this:

    ```C++
    // Receive a variable number of arguments...